kelvinpang1/Gitlet/README.md

 # Gitlet

-The main functionality that Gitlet supports is:
+A CS61B project at UC Berkeley where the main functionality is:

 1. Saving the contents of entire directories of files.